cbeuw/Cloak/README.md

 `ServerName` is the domain you want to make your ISP or firewall think you are visiting.

 `NumConn` is the amount of underlying TCP connections you want to use.
 The default of 4 should be appropriate for most people.
 Setting it too high will hinder the performance.
+Setting it to 0 will disable connection multiplexing and each TCP connection will spawn a separate short lived session that will be closed after it is terminated.
+This makes it behave like GoQuiet.
+This maybe useful for people with unstable connections.

 `BrowserSig` is the browser you want to **appear** to be using.
 It's not relevant to the browser you are actually using.
 Currently, `chrome` and `firefox` are supported.